-/DOMAIN:domain Specifies the NETBIOS or DNS name of the domain where the Deleted Objects container is located. /SERVER:computername Specifies the name or IP address of the domain controller for the specified domain. /DELEGATE: accountname Delegates permissions to the specified user account or group. /REMOVE : accountname Removes permissions previously delegated to the specified user account or group /VERIFY:accountname Verifies permissions of the specified user account or group. /DISPLAY Displays security settings for the Deleted Objects container in the specified domain /RIGHT Ensures the specified user account or group has the Synchronize directory service data user right.
+/DOMAIN: domain Specifies the NETBIOS or DNS name of the domain where the Deleted specified domain.

+Objects container is located.

+/SERVER: computername Specifies the name or IP address of the domain controller for the account or group

+/DELEGATE: accountname Delegates permissions to the specified user account or group.

+/REMOVE : accountname Removes permissions previously delegated to the specified user specified domain

+/VERIFY: accountname Verifies permissions of the specified user account or group.

+/DISPLAY Displays security settings for the Deleted Objects container in the directory service data user right.
 You can use this option to delegate or verify this right.
 The Synchronize directory service data user right allows the account to read all objects and properties in the Active Directory.